Sciss/Negatum/README.md

 ## requirements / installation

-This project builds against Scala 2.12 using sbt.
+This project builds against Scala 2.13, 2.12, 2.11 using sbt.
 To build the application:

     sbt assembly

+## project structure

+An attempt at isolating components that could go "as a library" into Mellite is made in the module `core`, whereas "the rest", including the piece from "Imperfect...", is contained in module `app`.

 ## contributing